What makes the Cambridge History of Art course so special?

 Newnham admits one or two students a year for History of Art.
 In the first year they all study Part I, which looks at the meaning and making of art and architecture from antiquity until now and includes a course involved in the first-hand study of objects in and around Cambridge.
 There is a chance to focus on the media and time periods that are most interesting for the short dissertation project.
 In the following two years, in Part II, students are able to pick courses on topics which interest them most – mainly, but not solely, in Western European art history – with experts in the field.
 There are further compulsory papers on approaches to the history fo art and the display of art.
 The final-year dissertation offers the opportunity to go in-depth into any art-historical topic of the student’s own choosing.

 Details of Special Subject papers for the current academic year can be found in the online Guide to Courses (http://www.undergraduate.study.cam.ac.uk/courses/history-of-art).

 Lectures, seminars and supervisions (teaching in small groups of two or three) are organised centrally by the Department.
 In addition to the three or four lectures and one or two supervisions per week, there are also many opportunities to learn alongside experts within museums and galleries, both in Cambridge and further afield.

-Can you tell me more about the History of Art Fellow and Lecturers?
+Can you tell me about the History of Art fellow?